darlingcat8023/IELTS-Note/Speaking/Part1/The Area you live in.md

 ### 3. Do you know any famous people in your area?

 Sorry, I haven't heard yet.
+I only know a group boss in the same floor with me.
+In fact, most of people here works everyday so we rarely recognize each other.

 ### 4. What are some changes in the area recently?